Charles D'Oyly: Works

 His 1828 work Tom Raw, the Griffin (which scholars believe was one of his earliest books, in around 1811) is an illustrated satirical novella in verse which relates the adventures of a cadet in the East India Company.

 At times, he collaborated with other scholars.
 One such collaboration was with the diplomat and scholar Christopher Webb Smith, his wife's first cousin, whose primary interest was ornithology.
 They published Feathered Game of Hindostan (1828) and Oriental Ornithology (1829); Webb Smith depicted the birds and foliage, and D'Oyly the backgrounds.
 The two also worked on The Birds, Flowers, and Scenery of the Cape, which was never published.
 He also collaborated with Captain Thomas Williamson on The Costumes and Customs of Modern India (c.
 1830).

 Although his artistic output was an amateur activity in the sense that it did not interfere with his position at the East India Company, his work was far from amateurish.
 His scenes of British life in India in the early 19th-century attracted a large audience, especially amongst members of colonial society.
 His publications were sold in London where they were popular amongst those with an interest in the Orient.

 He has been described as possessing "the accomplishments of a man of taste, sketched cleverly in watercolours, and [...] the leading dilettante of Calcutta society at that time" and “the most prolific artist in India of his time”.
-Bishop Heber, who visited Patna in the 1840s, described D’Oyly as the “best gentleman artist I ever met”.
+Bishop Heber, who visited Patna in 1824, described D’Oyly as the “best gentleman artist I ever met”.